 The protection extends to union membership

-A trade union or occupational association can’t discriminate against you, either.
+Under this law, a trade union or occupational association can’t discriminate against you, either.
 For example, a union can’t point to any of the protected characteristics to stop you from joining the union, to expel or suspend you, or otherwise discriminate against you.

 “Interviewing for a courier job, I was asked if I had Canadian work experience.
 I’m pretty sure they didn’t hire me because I said no. But I had the required driver’s licence, and relevant experience from elsewhere.
 I learned later I had a strong claim for discrimination, as Canadian experience wasn’t relevant and necessary for the job.”

-– Prem, Vancouver
+– Prem, Vancouver, BC

 an employer doesn’t hire a person for a job because they’re transgender